Dai Bosatsu Zendo Kongo-ji

-Dai Bosatsu Zendo Kongo-ji, or International Dai Bosatsu Zendo Kongo-ji, is a Rinzai monastery and retreat center located in the Catskill Mountains of upstate New York.
-Maintained by the Zen Studies Society, Dai Bosatsu Zendo Kongo-ji is led by Shinge-Shitsu Roko Sherry Chayat Roshi.
-It is part of the Zen Studies Society, founded in 1956 to support the work of D.T.
+Dai Bosatsu Zendo Kongo-ji, or International Dai Bosatsu Zendo Kongo-ji, is a Rinzai Zen monastery and retreat center located in the Catskill Mountains of upstate New York.
+Dai Bosatsu Zendo Kongo-ji is part of the Zen Studies Society, founded in 1956 to support the work of D.T.
 Suzuki.
+It is affiliated with New York Zendo on the Upper East Side of Manhattan.
+Zen Studies Society was led by Shinge-Shitsu Roko Sherry Chayat Roshi until her retirement in 2023.
+The Zen Studies Society community celebrated the installation of Abbot Chigan-kutsu Kyo-On Dukuro Jaeckel Roshi on November 24, 2023.

 Activities

 The site offers daily services which include zazen, chanting and samu (work).
-Dai Bosatsu Zendo Kongo-ji also offers traditional kessei — a three-month period of intensive spiritual training in a Zen monastery — in addition to weeklong sesshins and weekend retreats throughout the year.
-Those students who wish to ordain with Shinge Roshi must live at the monastery for 1,000 days, after which they have the option of staying or going back out into the secular world.
+Dai Bosatsu Zendo Kongo-ji also offers traditional kessei — a three-month period of intensive spiritual training in a Zen monastery — in addition to weeklong sesshin and weekend retreats throughout the year.
+Those students who wish to ordain with Chigan Roshi are expected to live at the monastery after ordination for 1,000 days, after which they have the option of staying or going back out into the secular world.

 Location

 Located about a 3-hour drive north of New York City on 1400 acre near Beecher Lake in a deciduous forest region, Dai Bosatsu Zendo Kongo-ji was established on July 4, 1976.
 The monastery site is located atop a 2 mi drive that passes by "Sangha Meadow", a cemetery for housing the remains of deceased sangha members (including a portion of the ashes of Soen Nakagawa Roshi).
-The facility's upstate mailing address is in the nearby township of Livingston Manor off New York State Route 17 (NY 17), and an active New York City temple is maintained on the upper east side of Manhattan.
+The facility's upstate mailing address is in the nearby township of Livingston Manor off New York State Route 17 (NY 17).
+It is affiliated with New York Zendo on the Upper East Side of Manhattan.